 Or send us an enquiry below:

-Employees, other than casual employees, are entitled to this type of leave once they have completed at least 12 months of continuous service with the employer immediately prior to the expected date of birth of the child, or in the case of adoption, the expected date of placement of the child.
+That does not mean though that an employee can start a job and one month later take parental leave.
+For an employee to be entitled to maternity or parental leave, they must have completed at least 12 months of continuous service with the employer immediately prior to the child’s expected birth date.
+Or in the case of adoption, the expected date of placement of the child.

 For peace of mind, please call our 24-hour Advice Line now on 1300 651 415